 Gently Redirect Them

 Offering healthy alternatives can guide children toward substitute behaviors that provide similar comfort.
 Families may encourage hugging a favorite stuffed toy, using a stress ball, or another soothing activity.
-Likewise, you can use products such as a thumb-sucking glove to prevent your child from sucking their thumb without restricting movement.
+Additionally, many children benefit from soothing routines like reading a book with family, listening to relaxing music, and having a peaceful spot they can rest.